+Bambax ceiba

-Bambax ceiba: The shoot borer of Semal is Tonica nivifera.
-The attacked plants should be cut and burnt.
+The shoot borer of semal is Tonica nivifera The attacked plants should be cut and burnt.
 The pupae of shoot borer is collected and destroyed.

+Pinus roxburghii

-Pinus roxburghii: During its sapling, pole and even older stages, it is attacked by borer lps longifolia.
-To control it slash disposal is carried out and all felled material should be debarked.
+During its sapling, pole and even older stages, it is attacked by borer - Ips longifolia.
+To a.
+The larvae eat up the cambium and kill the tree.

+Shorea robusta

-Shorea robusta: Hoplocerymbax spinicornis is the most serious pest of sal.
+Hoplocerymbax spinicornis is the most serious pest of sal.
 It causes damage in two forms: